jurteam/platform/README.md

 1. `currentBlock.json` for storing the last read block's number
 1. `smart-contracts.json` for reading the info on interested events and contract addresses.

 You have to update `currentBlock.json` manually with the least block id of your locally deployed contracts.
-Among of JUR Token, Arbitration and Oath Keeper smart contracts, the least block id will be that of JUR Token smart contract.
+Among JUR Token, Arbitration and Oath Keeper smart contracts, the least block id will be that of JUR Token smart contract.

 **📦 Stack:** Polling service is written using NodeJS.
 Lifecycle is handled by docker-compose.
 The service will auto restart if crashed.

 ### RabbitMQ service

-This service provides queue storage for polling service and lumen's listners.
-It has a common queue named `blockchain-events` for all the interested events received from blockchain.
+This service provides queue storage between the polling service and lumen's listeners.
+It has a common queue named `blockchain-events` for all the relevant events received from blockchain.

 Docker-compose name is `rabbit`.

 **⚙️ Config:** This service can run without any configuration.
-In that case it will use defaulr username and password of RabbitMQ.
+In that case it will use the default username and password of RabbitMQ.
 Default username is `guest` and password is also `guest`.
 You can (and should) override the username and password in `.env.docker-compose`.
-The changes you make here for the username and password, must be reflected in the polling service and rest's `.env` files so that they can access the rebbitmq service.
+The changes you make here for the username and password, must be reflected in the polling service and rest's `.env` files so that they can access the rabbitmq service.

 **📦 Stack:** RabbitMQ service is using the standard docker image `rabbitmq:3.8`.
 It's based on Erlang and uses Erlang Cookie Common Auth for internal communication between rabbitmq daemon and rabbitmqctl.